MichaelKazerooni/MarketSentimentAnalysis/README.md

 git init
 git status
 ```
 You'll see a list of file, these are files that git doesn't recognize.
-At this point, feel free to change the directory names to match your project. i.e. change the parent directory Insight_Project_Framework and the project directory Insight_Project_Framework:
+At this point, feel free to change the directory names to match your project.
 Now commit these:
 ```
 git add .